 The Master of Arts in Discipleship and Master of Arts in Professional Counseling dual program is an 87-hour, non-thesis, graduate program designed for those seeking advanced preparation in church related, counseling-centered ministries.
-Students gain theoretical and experiential knowledge through the 27-hour core curriculum of the M.A. in Discipleship and the 60-hour academic and professional curriculum of the M.A. in Professional Counseling.
+Students gain theoretical and experiential know ledge through the 27-hour core curriculum of the M.A. in Discipleship and the 60-hour academic and professional curriculum of the MA. in Professional Counseling.
+After completion of the Master of Arts in Professional Counseling, the graduate is eligible to apply for state LPC licensure.